 Cranberries, in one form or another, are practically a requirement at any Thanksgiving table, and, cooking them from fresh or frozen doesn't need to take too much time or energy.
 Most of the time, cranberry sauce is appropriate for a vegan diet—even the kind from a can—but a more interesting version would add a special touch to the Thanksgiving table.

 It is the apple in spiced cranberry sauce with apple and orange that is unexpected and creates an added texture and fall flavor to this quintessential Thanksgiving condiment.
 Almost like a mulled wine version of cranberry sauce, vegan cranberry sauce with Cabernet combines the red wine with orange juice and zest, cinnamon, sugar, and a pinch of cayenne to add a little kick.
 And cranberry sauce with blueberries brings the fresh taste of both berries together along with a bit of vanilla for added sweetness.

 More Thanksgiving Side Dish Ideas

 There are a wide variety of regional traditions when it comes to Thanksgiving side dishes across these United States, but sometimes we need a little inspiration—especially if this is your first time making a vegetarian or vegan Thanksgiving (or at least a few dishes).
 Considering corn was at the first Thanksgiving, it only seems fitting to serve today, and a vegan creamed corn is a wonderful way to do that.
 Of course, winter squash is always welcome at the feast, so why not make a sweet crockpot butternut squash or butternut squash and apple casserole.
-If you are looking for something green, but also comforting, a quick vegan creamed spinach should do the trick.
+If you are looking for something green, but also comforting, a quick vegan creamed spinach or fried brussels sprouts should do the trick.
 And a cranberry, wild rice, and barley pilaf salad is a nice addition, especially for the vegans and vegetarians who aren't eating turkey.